Second Mortgage Debt Relief

 Short Sale

-A short sale occurs when a homeowner sells the property for less than what is owed, and the lender(s) agree to accept less than what is owed.
+A short sale occurs when a homeowner sells a property for less than what is owed, and the lender(s) agree to accept the lesser amount.
 After the sale, the homeowner is completely released of liability and does not owe anything additional to the lenders.
 However, it is essential that a homeowner hire an attorney and a realtor to work together on a short sale.
 Realtors are not experienced in negotiating with lenders — attorneys are.

 Bankruptcy